nextflow-io/nextflow/docs/process.rst

     process job 1
     process job 2

-.. note:: The `channel` guarantees that items are delivered in the same order as they have been sent - but - since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.
-In fact, in the above example, value ``3`` is processed before the others.
+.. note:: The `channel` guarantees that items are delivered in the same order as they were received - but - since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.
+In fact, in the above example, the value ``3`` is processed before the others.

 When the ``val`` has the same name as the channel from where the data is received, the ``from`` part can be omitted.
 Thus the above example can be written as shown below::